siemens/InnerSourcePatterns/patterns/1-initial/walk-the-innersource-talk.md

 ## Story (optional)

-At Siemens, when the InnerSource journey began, many of the early contributors were deeply inspired by the Open Source culture, several were even active participants in community projects.
+At Siemens, when the InnerSource journey began, many of the early contributors were deeply inspired by the Open Source culture, several were also active participants in community projects.
 For them, setting up an InnerSource platform wasn’t a stretch; it was a natural continuation of how they already worked: asynchronously across locations, sharing ideas through issues, and documenting decisions transparently.